scania/corporate-ui-react/README.md

    If the `global` attribute set to true, it will add bootstrap 4 styling classes & javascript.

-The code in `index.js` below will load `c-theme, c-footer, and c-header`.
-For all available components, check [this link](https://static.scania.com/build/global/4.0.0-alpha.1/www/index.html).
-To import all components, pass an 'all' string instead.
+For all available components, check [this link](https://scania.github.io/corporate-ui-site/).

 ```js
 import React from 'react';